CreateWithAce/soberdocs.github.io/md/home.md

-> Notice: The unooficial documentation is currently under efforts of merging into the mainspace `vinegarhq.org` documentation page.
+> Notice: The unofficial documentation is currently under efforts of merging into the mainspace `vinegarhq.org` documentation page.
 Please be aware that there will be little updates until all content has been merged over.

 ## Welcome to the unofficial documentation for Sober!